-SG_RESULT goes to zero when the motor stalls and the stall output becomes activated.
-The external motion controller should react to a single pulse by stopping the motor, if desired.
-Set TCOOLTHRS to match the lower velocity threshold where stallGuard delivers a good result.
+SG\RESULT goes to zero when the motor stalls and the ramp generator can be programmed to stop the motor upon a stall event by enabling sg\stop in SW\MODE.
+Set TCOOLTHRS to match the lower velocity threshold where StallGuard delivers a good result in order to use sg\stop.

-The power supply voltage also affects SG_RESULT , so tighter voltage regulation results in more accurate values. stallGuard measurement has a high resolution, and there are a few ways to enhance its accuracy, as described in the following sections.
+The power supply voltage also affects $SG_RESULT$ , so tighter voltage regulation results in more accurate values.
+StallGuard measurement has a high resolution, and there are a few ways to enhance its accuracy, as described in the following sections.